MariferVL/inner-rework/README.md

 -   **Component-Based Architecture**: A clean and organized structure with reusable components for UI elements and sections.
 -   **Smooth Animations**: Engaging user experience with animations powered by `Framer Motion`.
 -   **Fully Responsive Design**: Looks great on all devices, from mobile phones to desktops.
--   **Custom Hooks**: Features custom hooks like `useTypeText` for a dynamic typing effect on headlines.
 -   **Optimized for Performance**: Fast load times and optimized builds, thanks to Next.js features and Turbopack.

 ## 🛠️ Tech Stack